pbecchi/OpenESP8266_Sprinkler/README.md

 JUNE 2016 V 2 2.1.6 Second ESP 8266 Beta release

 Last relase include several improvements and additions:
--WiFimanagger library to select right SSID and define password in a wireless manner.
+*-WiFimanagger library to select right SSID and define password in a wireless manner.
--Arduino OTA library library to upload firmware without using USB.
+*-Arduino OTA library library to upload firmware without using USB.
--correction of serveral bugs
+*-correction of serveral bugs
--testing of new hardware configurations:a description of all Hw devices tested and relative pros/contras will be added to Git, you are invited to add your own projet and experience to it.
+*-testing of new hardware configurations:a Wiki with description of all Hw devices tested and relative pros/contras will be added to Git, you are invited to add your own projet and experience to it.

 MARCH 2016 - V2.1.6 First ESP8266 BETA release
 ----------------------------------------------